Software packaging (aka "snake charming")

 bash find ./ -name __pycache__ -type d | xargs rm -r

-```bash cd artic_bin/bin grep -l "#!/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin/python3.6" * | while read p; do echo $p; sed -i "s/\/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin\/python3.6/\/usr\/bin\/env python3.6/g" $p;
+.
+Some ugly and lazy example grep commands to patch these:```bash cd artic_bin/bin grep -l "#!/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin/python3.6" * | while read p; do echo $p; sed -i "s/\/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin\/python3.6/\/usr\/bin\/env python3.6/g" $p;

-grep -l "#!/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin/python" * | while read p; do echo $p; sed -i "s/\/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin\/python/\/usr\/bin\/env python/g" $p;
+donegrep -l "#!/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin/python" * | while read p; do echo $p; sed -i "s/\/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin\/python/\/usr\/bin\/env python/g" $p;

-grep -l "#!/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin/perl" * | while read p; do echo $p; sed -i "s/\/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin\/perl/\/usr\/bin\/env perl/g" $p;
+donegrep -l "#!/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin/perl" * | while read p; do echo $p; sed -i "s/\/home\/hasindu\/miniconda3\/envs\/artic-ncov2019\/bin\/perl/\/usr\/bin\/env perl/g" $p;

-bash grep -l "exec' \/home\/hasindu\/miniconda3\/envs\/artic\-ncov2019\/bin/python" * | while read p; do echo $p; sed -i "s/exec' \/home\/hasindu\/miniconda3\/envs\/artic\-ncov2019\/bin\/python/exec' \/usr\/bin\/env python/g" $p; done
+.bash grep -l "exec' \/home\/hasindu\/miniconda3\/envs\/artic\-ncov2019\/bin/python" * | while read p; do echo $p; sed -i "s/exec' \/home\/hasindu\/miniconda3\/envs\/artic\-ncov2019\/bin\/python/exec' \/usr\/bin\/env python/g" $p; done

-6. Now tarball everything.
+Now tarball everything.
 That is create the snakeball!

 bash cd ../../../ tar zcvf interartic_bin.tar.gz interartic_bin

-7. Extract on another Linux computer and thoroughly test.
+Extract on another Linux computer and thoroughly test.

 Look at run.sh to see how this is run.
 Important points from the run.sh script are briefly explained below: